jlonij/disambiguation/README.md

 $ ./generate.py
 ```

 The default input file used here is `../../../dac-web/users/tve/art.json` and the output is written to a `training.csv` file.
 These locations can be adjusted, however, using the `--input` and `--output` options of the `generate.py` script.
+The features calculated are listed in `features/features.json`.

 The resulting `training.csv` file can now be used to train new models.
 Note that existing models in the `models` directory will be replaced, so these need to be backed up manually if they are to be preserved.
 To train, for example, a new Support Vector Machine, run: